. Poggiali the Monster .

 • Staintune exhaust.
 I guess you can call this a cosmetic move.
 I don't think I got any performance gains out of this.
 I do, however, get a rise out of an occasional car alarm.

-• Dart flyscreen.
+• Dart windscreen.
 Among the most insufferable things about a naked bike is the buffeting you get at freeways speeds.
 This tiny screen offers enough protection to keep my arms from feeling like they're getting separated from my armpits.
 Required mod: The yellow lines in this picture shows how much farther out the Dart mount originally protruded.
-To use the flyscreen on the Y2K model, you'll need to file off this pointed tip so the bracket can rest on the headlight mount.
-Update: Steve who sells the flyscreens sent me a new bracket designed to fit my bike without end-user hacking (it's the one in my hand).
-You can buy the flyscreen at www.dartflyscreens.com.
+To use the Dart windscreen on the Y2K model, you'll need to file off this pointed tip so the Dart bracket can rest on the headlight mount.

 • Tank pad.
 I like to lay on my bike while super-slabbing.
 The pad keeps the zipper on my jacket from scratching up the tank.

-• Steering damper.
-After a high-speed wobble through turn 6 at Willow, I rinsed out my underwear and then told Chris I wanted a damper asap.
-I got mine from www.motobella.com, although I think they no longer carry it.
+• Steering dampener.
+After a high-speed wobble through turn 6 at Willow, I rinsed out my underwear and then told Chris I wanted a dampener asap.
+This one is from Motobella.

 • Kickstand/starter interlock bypass.
 When the kickstand is down, you can't start the bike, even if it's in neutral.
 This piece by Evoluzione bypasses that setup.
 Chris had to extend the long wire to make it route the way he wanted.

-• Napoleon Bar End mirrors.
+• Napolean Baren mirrors.
 They're not where you'd expect to find them.

 • BrakeTech ductile iron rear rotor.
 The rotor doesn't attach directly to the rear wheel; instead, it floats on spacers or "bushes" that bolt to the wheel.
 The bolt heads are what prevents the rotor from falling off.
 Special attention needs to be paid to the type of bolt used as the stock ones do not always allow enough clearance.
 Lower profile bolts are included with the rotor.